 These valves are "smart" in their own way.
 They don't need electricity or someone to control them.
 Instead, they automatically open and close based on the pressure of the fluid trying to flow through them.

-The magic behind a one-way valve is surprisingly simple.
+The principle behind a one-way valve is surprisingly simple.
 It works on a basic principle called pressure difference:

 When fluid flows in the correct direction: